microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroledefinition-assignedprincipals.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of principals (users and groups) that are assigned to a specific role for different scopes either directly or transitively.
+Get the list of security principals (users, groups, and service principals) that are assigned to a specific role for different scopes either directly or transitively.
 You can use the `$count` query parameter to also get the count.

 To list the direct and transitive role assignments for a specific principal, use the [List transitiveRoleAssignments](rbacapplication-list-transitiveroleassignments.md) API.